paralus/website/docs/References/troubleshooting.md

 -H 'Content-Type: application/json' -d '{"expires_in":"10m","identity_id":"<ADMIN_USER_ID>"}'
 ```

+## Accessing Paralus Dashboard on MacOS

+If you are using a Mac based machine, you might have issues accessing the Paralus dashboard.
+The reason is that Docker-for-Mac does not expose container networks directly on the macOS host & hence you cannot access the Paralus dashboard.

+Wsuggest using [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) utility to overcome this issue.
+This utility creates a minimal network tunnel between macOS and the Docker Desktop Linux VM.

 ## Cluster Import

 If you get errors while importing a cluster into Paralus, it may well be one of the following reasons: